4 to 20 mA Current Transmission

 (1) Compatibility: The 4-20 mA signal is widely used in industrial process control because it is a widely accepted standard.
 This means that a wide range of instrumentation and control equipment is available that can use this signal, making it easy to integrate into many different types of control systems.

 (2) Noise immunity from EMI: Industrial environments can be noisy places, with electrical interference from other equipment and power sources.
-The 4-20 mA signal is designed to be immune to this type of noise, which helps to ensure that the signal remains accurate and reliable even in noisy environments.
+The 4-20 mA signal is designed to be immuned to this type of noise, which helps to ensure that the signal remains accurate and reliable even in noisy environments.

 (3) Unaffected by voltage drop along the line.

-(4) No stray Thermocouples at joints
+(4) No stray Thermocouples at joints, hence no error due to thermoelectric emf.

 (5) Current signal can be transmitted over long distance till the compliance voltage requirement is met.